 He’s a generalist technologist having started coding at 7, before the web even existed.
 He’s a self learner that tackled a whole range of technical tasks, at every level of complexity, in response to major industry shifts over the last three decades.
 He developed in 17 programming languages, in most major platforms, with many different frameworks.
 His breadth of experience and passion for growth inevitably leads him into leadership and executive positions in all his appointments.

-Flexpoint Tech Ltd
+Founder, Hands-on CTO, Flexpoint Tech Ltd

 September 2016 → Present